hacker1514/api/README.md

 **Niranjan Kumar K**

 Passionate about building developer tools, web technologies, and AI-powered applications.
-Father of K programming anf kni os (still not published).
+Father of K programming and kni os (still not published).

 ---